 Photo Credit: ATZlive | AVL

-Increasingly stringent legislation on CO2 emissions as well as newly designed, more demanding test cycles including real driving situations are causing a paradigm change.
-Electrification is advancing, and powertrains need to be dimensioned more strongly within the integrated network of combustion engine, transmission and electrification.
-Thematically, the focus of this international conference is on powertrain synthesis, whereas components and vehicle integration form the basis.
-This is because the cause-effect relationships are becoming more and more complex, digitalization is on the increase and different markets need to be served.
-Systems thinking, intelligent management and new development methods play decisive roles in the race for the drive system of the future.
+Increasingly stringent international legislation on CO2 emissions is causing a paradigm shift in the powertrain.
+Electrification is advancing, and powertrains need to be considered more strongly as part of an integrated network of internal combustion engines, transmissions, and electrification.
+The focus of this international conference is on powertrain synthesis, with components and vehicle integration forming the basis.
+The complexity of the cause-and-effect relationships can be mastered only through digitization.
+System thinking, intelligent management, and new development methods play decisive roles in the race for the drive system of the future.

-The combustion engine will also play a decisive role in the powertrain mix of the future.
-However, they need to change in such a way that they meet the requirements of the various powertrain configurations, the engine must be developed to various specifications.
-The technical development of all components must not only be optimised with regard to their intended use, but they must also be able to withstand consideration in the integrated cradle-to-grave context.
+Internal combustion engines will play a key role in the powertrain mix of the future.
+However, they need to change in such a way that they meet the requirements of various powertrain configurations.
+Their technical development must not only be optimized with regard to the specific purpose, it must also be able to withstand consideration in a holistic context.

 Research Association for Combustion Engines eV

 T +49 69 6603 1345